rundeck/rundeck/docs/en/manual/07-executions.md

 ### Job execution view

-1. Job executions show the name of a job and group and display an icon that looks like a book.
+Job executions show the Job name and group and display an icon that looks like a book.
+An Action menu provides actions to modify the job.
-2. Job executions also provide a button to edit the job definition.

 ![Job execution](../figures/fig0805.png)